Our Mission The Journey Retreats Safety Begin Here

 Is this legal?

 Yes.
 Psilocybin is fully legal in Jamaica.
-Ancestra operates openly and transparently.
-There is no legal risk to you as a participant, regardless of where you live.
+Ancestra operates openly and transparently in accordance with Jamaican law, with no legal ambiguity or risk to participants.

 Who will be with me?

-Our retreat is held at an approximate 3:1 participant-to-facilitator ratio.
-Our team is trained in trauma-informed care, psychotherapeutic frameworks, somatic approaches, and contemplative practices.
-You will meet your facilitators and cohort before you arrive.
+Our retreats are held at an approximate 3:1 participant-to-facilitator ratio.
+Our team is trained in trauma-informed care, somatic practices, and psychotherapeutic frameworks, and includes experienced facilitators and medical oversight.
+You will meet your facilitators and fellow participants during the preparation phase before the retreat begins.

 What if I have a difficult experience?